BitsInnovation/slider_range_filter_using_django/README.md

-# slider_range_filter_using_django
-This is repo is for filtering data using range slider in django
+This repo is for Jquery Slider Range Filter in Django .

+Install the required python packages using the following commands:
+	1.pip install django-filter
+	2.pip install django-widget-tweaks